Jester4872/OLD_FE7_Skill_System/README.md

 | Double Lion | All weapons are treated as if they have the 'brave' effect
 | Dragon Skin | Half all damage to the unit
 | Flare | All the defense of the unit you're attacking (also applies to resistence)
+| Focus | Applies +10 crit to the unit if there are no allies within 3 spaces
 | Fortune | Negate critical attacks on this unit
 | Galeforce | The unit can move again after defeating an enemy (currently limitless)
 | Gold Digger | +100 gold added after every battle